NYC man accused of hiding ‘plastic bag’ of human remains in basement: NYPD - NewsBreak

 NYC man accused of hiding ‘plastic bag’ of human remains in basement: NYPD

-Josh Legendre, 38, has been charged with concealment of a human corpse and tampering with physical evidence, per the NYPD.Teen girl stabbed to death outside North Nashville bus stop
+Josh Legendre, 38, has been charged with concealment of a human corpse and tampering with physical evidence, per the New York Police Department (NYPD).

-Officers were called to the scene of the grisly discovery on Saturday afternoon.
-Upon arrival, police said the suspect’s father informed them he had been cleaning the basement when he found a “plastic bag” containing what he believed to be human remains.
-A medical examiner arrived and “determined that the remains are in fact human,” the NYPD said.

 The identity of the deceased has not been made public.